mozilla-iam/ad-ldap-connector-rpm/README.md

-This is a wrapper for Auth0's LDAP connector.
+Packaging and customizations for Auth0's AD LDAP connector

 # Current state

+The code in this repo
+* creates checksums
+* verifies that the package's checksum matches a known-good point in time checksum.
+* patches the Auth0 code with Mozilla specific customizations
-The code in this repo creates checksums and verifies that the package's checksum matches a known-good point in time checksum.
-It then packages everything into a single RPM and which has systemd init support added to it.
+* packages everything into a single RPM and which has systemd init support added to it.

 # Ideally